An Expanded Muse

 Chase’s thoughtfully staged theatrical paintings were ripe with fanciful costuming, lush environments, dramatic poses, and the personification of the models as muses.
 As for Gerson, her witnessing these staged scenes influenced the compositions of her family photographic portraits, many of which are on view in this exhibition, and earned her the praise of her renowned husband.
 An Expanded Muse shares historical insights and takes a closer look into the role that family life played in the paintings by William Merritt Chase and photographs by Alice Gerson and expands upon the inspiration behind some of Chase’s most notable works.

-This exhibition is organized by Kaitlin Halloran, Curatorial Assistant and Publications Coordinator, and Brianna L. Hernández, Curatorial Fellow with research support from Alicia G. Longwell, former Lewis B. and Dorothy Cullman Chief Curator.
+This exhibition is organized by Kaitlin Halloran, Assistant Curator and Publications Coordinator, and Brianna L. Hernández, Assistant Curator with research support from Alicia G. Longwell, former Lewis B. and Dorothy Cullman Chief Curator.

 Alicia G. Longwell with an essay by Maureen C. O'Brien